bayesian-optimization/BayesianOptimization/1.5.1/_sources/index.rst.txt

    notebook <advanced-tour.html>`__
    to learn how to make the package more flexible, how to deal with categorical parameters, how to use observers, and more.
--  To learn more about acquisition functions, a central building block of bayesian optimization, see the `acquisition functions notebook <acquisition_functions.html>`__
 -  Check out this
    `notebook <visualization.html>`__
    with a step by step visualization of how this method works.